xraypy/XrayDB/doc/examples.rst

 When the photo-electric process is dominant, the values for :math:`\mu/\rho` depends strongly on *Z* of the atom and on X-ray energy *E*.
-In addition to these strong dependencies, sharp increases -- so-called absorption edges -- with be see at energies of bound core electron levels of atoms.
+In addition to these strong dependencies, sharp increases -- so-called absorption edges -- with be seen at energies of bound core electron levels of atoms.
 To illustrate these characteristics, the following script will plot :math:`\mu/\rho` for selected elements: